 '''

-WriterAttributes Wparam;
+WriterAttributes write_attr;

-Wparam.mode = ASYNCHRONOUS_WRITER; // Allows fragmentation
+write_attr.mode = ASYNCHRONOUS_WRITER; // Allows fragmentation

 '''

 Note that in best-effort mode messages can be lost if you send big data too fast and the buffer is filled at a faster rate than what the client can process messages.
 On the other hand, in reliable mode, the existence of a lot of data fragments could decrease the frequency at which messages are received.
 If this happens, it can be resolved by increasing socket buffers size, as described in Increasing socket buffers size.
-It can also help to set a lower Heartbeat period in reliable mode, as stated in Tuning Realiable mode.
+It can also help to set a lower Heartbeat period in reliable mode, as stated in Tuning Reliable mode.

 When you are sending large data, it is convenient to setup a flow controller to avoid a burst of messages in the network and increase performance.
-See Flow Controllers which the publisher and the subscriber are operating has a bandwith of 100MB/s
+See Flow Controllers

-9.3.1 Example: Sending a unique large file
+9.4.1 Example: Sending a unique large file

 This is a proposed example of how should the user configure its application in order to achieve the best performance.
-To make this example more tangible, it is going to be supposed that the file have a size of 9.9MB and the network in
+To make this example more tangible, it is going to be supposed that the file has a size of 9.9MB and the network in which the publisher and the subscriber are operating has a bandwidth of 100MB/s

-First of all, asynchronous mode has to be activated in the publisher parameters.
+First of all, the asynchronous mode has to be activated in the publisher parameters.
 Then, a suitable reliability mode has to be selected.
-In this case it is important to make sure that all fragments of the message are received.
-The loss of a fragment means the loss of the entire message, so it would be best to choose reliable mode.
+In this case, it is important to make sure that all fragments of the message are received.
+The loss of a fragment means the loss of the entire message, so it would be best to choose the reliable mode.

-The default message size of this fragments using the UDPv4 transport has a value of 65kb (which includes the space reserved to the data and the message header).
+The default message size of this fragments using the UDPv4 transport has a value of 65Kb (which includes the space reserved for the data and the message header).
 This means that the publisher would have to write at least about 1100 fragments.